 - The feasibility of the project and the likelihood that the applicant will execute the work within the proposed time frame.

 - The scholarly record and career trajectory of the applicant, taking into account relative advantages and constraints on resources for the proposed project and over the course of her or his career.

 Reviewers are asked to be mindful of ACLS’s commitment to inclusive excellence, and of how equity and diversity are integral components of merit.

 ACLS/New York Public Library Fellowships

-ACLS may give up to five residential fellowships per year in conjunction with The New York Public Library’s Dorothy and Lewis B. Cullman Center for Scholars and Writers.
+ACLS may award residential fellowships in conjunction with The New York Public Library’s Dorothy and Lewis B. Cullman Center for Scholars and Writers.
 The Center provides opportunities for up to 15 fellows to explore the rich, diverse collections in the NYPL's Stephen A. Schwarzman Building.
 The Center also serves as a forum for the exchange of ideas among fellows, invited guests, the wider academic and cultural communities, and the interested public.
 It provides individual office space and common areas in the Library building.
-Fellows are required to be in residence from September 4, 2018 through May 31, 2019 and to participate in Center activities.
+Fellows are required to be in residence from the beginning of September 2019 through the end of May 2020 and to participate in Center activities.
 These may include lunches, panel discussions, public conversations, symposia, and interviews.
 More information about The New York Public Library and its collections is available on the website.

 The stipend for ACLS/NYPL fellowships will be $70,000, regardless of the applicant’s faculty rank or rank equivalency.
 ACLS/NYPL fellowships are subfellowships within the overarching ACLS Fellowship program; they have the same eligibility requirements, application form, and schedule.
 The only additional proviso is that these residential fellowships will be granted to scholars whose projects will benefit from research in the NYPL's Stephen A. Schwarzman Building.